-Jason Carter represents clients in high stakes trial and appellate business litigation including business torts, class actions and other complex commercial cases.
-Jason is also a leader in the firm’s corporate recoveries practice where he helps companies identify, evaluate and pursue opportunities to bring in revenue through the legal department.
+Jason Carter represents clients in high stakes trial and appellate business litigation including breach of contract, class actions, business torts and other complex commercial cases.
+Jason’s expertise in intellectual property includes litigating common law intellectual property, trademark, trade secret and patent disputes.
+Jason is also a leader in the firm’s corporate recoveries practice where he helps companies identify, evaluate and pursue revenue-generating opportunities through the legal department.

 He combines a successful litigation practice with a strong commitment to public service.
-Jason currently serves as the Chairman of the Carter Center Board of Trustees.
-From 2010-2015 he served in the Georgia State Senate.
-In 2014, Jason was the Democratic Nominee for Governor of Georgia, receiving more than 1.1 million votes in a race that garnered substantial national attention.
+Among other activities, Jason chairs the Carter Center’s Board of Trustees.
+From 2010-2015 he served in the Georgia State Senate, and he was the 2014 Democratic Nominee for Governor of Georgia.

 Jason has been named to Georgia Trend’s list of the 100 Most Influential Georgians, and has consistently been recognized as a Super Lawyer in Atlanta Magazine.
 Jason has received numerous other awards for his legal work and community service, including the Anti-Defamation League’s Stuart Eizenstat Award.